 The zero trust model initially emerged as a way for organizations to get beyond the traditional thinking of internal and external threats to their IT operations.
 Today, companies need to protect from threats coming from both inside and outside.
 Zero trust models often use technologies like identity and access management, encryption, multi-factor authentication, and permissions to operate.

 Of course, between password managers and users adopting software or services, there is likely going to be at least some element of trust between the two parties.
 The password management provider trusts that the user will not violate the terms of service, and the user trusts that the password management provider will live up to their stated offering.
 However, everyone is better off if the boundaries of required trust are limited, so that even the possibility of sensitive data being compromised is eliminated altogether, hence the zero trust model.

-While we stand by to support our customers with a trusted relationship, we can reduce the reliance on implied trust through the Bitwarden self-hosted offering.
+While we support our customers with a trusted relationship, we can reduce the reliance on implied trust through the Bitwarden self-hosted offering.
 This deployment enables businesses with greater flexibility and control over their infrastructure.
-Running your own Bitwarden instance could be on an airgap network, further reducing risks by being disconnected from the internet.
+Running your own Bitwarden instance could be on an air gap network, further reducing risks by being disconnected from the internet.

-We want our users to be well-informed on security practices in general, and with the benefits Bitwarden provides.
+We want our users to be well-informed on security practices, and the benefits Bitwarden provides.
 With encryption, seek a complete end-to-end encryption architecture where only the end user retains the key, and make sure all sensitive data is encrypted using that architecture.

-For many, it is easier to understand zero knowledge than end-to-end encryption, and we like easy!
-But we also understand the intricacies of these terms and aim to maintain clear definitions.
-We hope this article helps clarify our philosophy and approach.
+For many, it is easier to understand zero knowledge than end-to-end encryption.
+Bitwarden strives for ease of use, but we also understand the intricacies of these terms and aim to maintain clear definitions.
+We hope this article helps clarify the Bitwarden philosophy and approach.

-Building a Zero Knowledge Architecture for Password Management with End-to-end Encryption
+WEBCAST: Building a Zero Knowledge Architecture for Password Management with End-to-end Encryption.
+Watch the replay